 by Rosette Clippinger, Bookstore Manager

-Come check out our expanded $2-a-bag book section!
-You can fill up a bag of books for just $2.
+*Check out our $5-a-bag section!
+You can fill up a bag of books for just $5.

 “A true friend is like a good book; the inside is better than the cover”-Anonymous